 Certain people qualify to adjust status based on having started an application process for a green card before April 30, 2001.
 They still have to wait until their application filing date comes, but the rules requiring legal entry, current legal status, etc. don’t apply.

 The key is whether a prospective employer or a close family member of yours—even if it wasn’t your spouse—filed an immigrant visa petition (Form I-130 for family members) on your behalf either:

 • between January 14, 1998 and April 30, 2001, if you can also prove that you were physically present in the United States on December 21, 2000.

-If that visa petition was approved, or if it was denied only because of a mistake by the INS (as USCIS was then called), you may be allowed to adjust your status to permanent resident at a USCIS office.
-People who may take advantage of one of these time windows are said to be “grandfathered in” under the old laws.
+If that visa petition was approved, or if it was denied only because of a mistake by the INS (as USCIS was then called), you may be allowed to adjust your status to permanent resident with the payment of an extra $1,000 fee.
+People who may take advantage of this program are said to be “grandfathered in” under the old laws.

 Wait for Your Spouse to Become a U.S. Citizen, Then Adjust Your Status